notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 These define properties of new documents (end-of-line format, encoding, and syntax language).

 * **Format (Line ending)**:
-    * `Windows (CR LF)` / `Unix (LF)` / `Macintosh (CR)`: newly-created files will use the normal Windows-style line ending, Unix/Linux/*nix-style line ending, or old Mac-style line ending.
+    * `Windows (CR LF)` / `Unix (LF)` / `Macintosh (CR)`: Newly-created files will use the normal Windows-style line ending, Unix/Linux/*nix-style line ending, or old Mac-style line ending.
 (Please note that modern MacOS X uses Unix-style line endings.)
 * **Encoding**
-    * `ANSI`: characters are represented by a single 8-bit byte, and there are only 256 available code points
+    * `ANSI`: Characters are represented by a single 8-bit byte, and there are only 256 available code points.
-    * `UTF-8`: this can encode any of the Unicode characters; it uses a single 8-bit byte for codepoints under 128, and two or more bytes for other characters
+    * `UTF-8`: This can encode any of the Unicode characters; it uses a single 8-bit byte for codepoints under 128, and two or more bytes for other characters.
-        * `☐ Apply to opened ANSI files`: if you open an ANSI file, this allows it to be "upgraded" to UTF-8
+        * `☐ Apply to opened ANSI files`: If you open an ANSI file, this allows it to be "upgraded" to UTF-8.
-    * `UTF-8 with BOM`: this is the same as UTF-8 encoding, but saves the file with an extra Unicode character U+FEFF (which is encoded as 3 bytes in the file), which some applications use as an indication that it's a UTF-8 file
+    * `UTF-8 with BOM`: This is the same as UTF-8 encoding, but saves the file with an extra Unicode character U+FEFF (which is encoded as 3 bytes in the file), which some applications use as an indication that it's a UTF-8 file.
-    * `UTF-16 Big Endian with BOM`: this encodes characters (even those with codepoints under 128) with exactly two bytes.
-"Big Endian" refers to the order the two bytes will be written to disk (with most-signficant byte first)  (Prior to v8.0.0, it was shown as `UCS-2`)
+    * `UTF-16 Big Endian with BOM`: This encodes characters (even those with codepoints under 128) with exactly two bytes.
+"Big Endian" refers to the order the two bytes will be written to disk (with most-signficant byte first)  (Prior to v8.0.0, it was shown as `UCS-2`).
-    * `UTF-16 Little Endian with BOM`: this encodes characters (even those with codepoints under 128) with exactly two bytes.
-"Little Endian" refers to the order the two bytes will be written to disk (with least-signficant byte first) (Prior to v8.0.0, it was shown as `UCS-2`)
+    * `UTF-16 Little Endian with BOM`: This encodes characters (even those with codepoints under 128) with exactly two bytes.
+"Little Endian" refers to the order the two bytes will be written to disk (with least-signficant byte first) (Prior to v8.0.0, it was shown as `UCS-2`).
-    * The final drop-down allows picking one of the old-style character sets (similar to using the main Notepad++ menu to select **Encoding > character sets ...**)
+    * The final drop-down allows picking one of the old-style character sets (similar to using the main Notepad++ menu to select **Encoding > character sets ...**).
-    * _Note_: the [MISC > Autodetect character encoding](#misc) option will also affect Encoding of existing files
+    * _Note_: The [MISC > Autodetect character encoding](#misc) option will also affect Encoding of existing files.
-* **Default Language**: this pulldown sets whether new files will apply the styling for Normal Text, or use one of the programming-language syntax highlighting rules.
+* **Default Language**: This pulldown sets whether new files will apply the styling for Normal Text, or use one of the programming-language syntax highlighting rules.
 User Defined Languages cannot be selected as the Default Language.
 The Default Language will be applied when a new file is created, and also when an existing file is opened whose type cannot be determined through the file extension or other means.
-* `☐ Always open a new document in addition at startup` : with this checkmarked, Notepad++ will always open a new blank document when you start Notepad++, in addition to any active session or files from the command-line (new to v8.5.4).
+* `☐ Always open a new document in addition at startup`: With this checkmarked, Notepad++ will always open a new blank document when you start Notepad++, in addition to any active session or files from the command-line (new to v8.5.4).

 ### Default Directory